daormar/debasher/doc/design_doc_webui.md

 ## Program model

+- **general program** (programa general): a DeBasher program whose module declares no program type, or declares `general`: a set of processes that a run executes to completion, on any scheduler.
+Every section before "Resident programs in the web UI" is about general programs.
+- **resident program** (programa residente): a program whose module declares the type `resident` in its `_program_type` function: long-lived, stateful processes joined by FIFOs, always run by the built-in scheduler, as described in `doc/design_doc_resident.md`.
 - **program model** (modelo del programa): the program as the web UI sees it, a tree of plain data defined twice with the same shape, as Pydantic models in `api/models.py` and as TypeScript types in `frontend/src/models/`, and sent